fbpx

 We want to be on balance when we split step, able to easily explode in any direction as we land.
 Try to get stopped before you split.
 If you’re still moving from your last recovery, at least stutter step and slow down a little, because the more momentum you have when you split, the more awkward it will be to move in certain directions.

 (The split-step can be skipped in very defensive situations.
-Instead of split-stepping, just guess where your opponent is going to hit, and move there early.)
+Instead of split-stepping, just guess where your opponent is going to hit, and move there before they contact the ball.)

 3. Explode